pgdogdev/docs/docs/features/sharding/dry-run.md

 # Dry run mode

 In dry run mode, PgDog will parse every single query and record the routing decision in the [admin database](../../administration/index.md).
-If you're experimenting with sharding, this allows you to test the compatibility of your application, without resharding data in production.
+If you're experimenting with sharding, this allows you to test the compatibility of your application without resharding data in production.

 ## How it works